org-formation/org-formation-cli/docs/cloudformation-resources.md

 # Organization Annotated CloudFormation

 [CloudFormation](https://aws.amazon.com/cloudformation/) is the infrastructure as code solution native to AWS.
-It works great when managing resources within a single organization but doesnt contain syntax to manage resources across multiple accounts.
+It works great when managing resources within a single organization but doesn't contain syntax to manage resources across multiple accounts.

 examples:
 - In CloudFormation it is not possible to specify a !Ref to a resource in another account or region.
 - In CloudFormation it is not possible to reference organization resource attributes such as Account tags.
-- In CloudFormation it is possible to deploy stacks to multiple accounts (using [StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html)) but only a subset of Cloudformation features can be used.
+- In CloudFormation it is possible to deploy stacks to multiple accounts (using [StackSets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/what-is-cfnstacksets.html)) but only a subset of CloudFormation features can be used.

 The constraints above can be difficult when managing a baseline of resources across different accounts in an AWS Organization:
 - Relationships between resources in different accounts/regions are important.
-- Variability in resource configuration needs to be managed centranlly and relative to the account resource
+- Variability in resource configuration needs to be managed centrally and relative to the account resource

 Organization Formation allows you to define any CloudFormation resource and annotate this with additional attributes that contain information about how these should be bound to the accounts within your organization.